transparency-dev/tessera/docs/performance.md

 tests on infrastructure which is as close as possible to that which will ultimately be used to run the log in production.
 The [conformance binaries](/cmd/conformance) and [hammer tool](/internal/hammer) are designed for this kind of performance testing.

-### Deduplication
+### Antispam

-Deduplicating incoming entries is a somewhat expensive operation in terms of both storage and throughput.
+Antispam is a feature which does best effort deduplication of incoming entries.
+While cheaper than _strong atomic_ deduplication would be, it is still a somewhat expensive operation in terms of both storage and throughput.
 Not all personality designs will require it, so Tessera is built such that you only incur these costs if they are necessary for your design.

-Leaving deduplication disabled will greatly increase the throughput of the log, and decrease CPU and storage costs.
+Leaving antispam disabled will greatly increase the throughput of the log, and decrease CPU and storage costs.

 ## Backends